Ensoulment (album): Tour

-The band began promoting the album on a world tour called the Ensouled Tour which started in September 2024 having four shows in the UK from 25 September 30 September.
+The band began promoting the album on a world tour called the Ensouled Tour which started in September 2024 having four shows in the UK from 25 September to 30 September.
 They began another leg in June 2025, which will see them perform in Europe, the US, Australia and New Zealand.
 The sets are made up of two parts, the first featuring the whole album being played live, while the second serving as a retrospective on the band's career.

 Reception

 The album was critically acclaimed upon release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on 8 reviews.
-Classic Rock observed, "Sound-wise there's a gravelly, mature, post-punk bluesiness about The The in 2024, some of the blackness of Johnny Cash.
+Classic Rock observed, "Sound-wise there's a gravelly, mature, post-punk bluesiness about the The in 2024, some of the blackness of Johnny Cash.
 But there are silvery moments of hopelessness."

 Matt Collar of AllMusic praised the opening track "Cognitive Dissident" for setting "the album's ominous yet satirical tone from the start on "Cognitive Dissent", decrying the reality-warping nature of the internet, singing "Reality curated/Every place you thought you belonged/Everything you thought you knew is wrong." and concluded, "At turns incisive and deeply felt, Ensoulment is more than a welcome return for Johnson and the The."

-James McNair of Mojo called it "Sustenance for anyone who feels popular music currently lacks political/philosophical engagement, the The's first studio album in 25 years finds Matt Johnson updating his ever-pointed ruminations on Perfidious Albion/our hot rails to hell." and concluded "It's not pretty, per se, but Ensoulment has a dark, elegiac beauty, suitably sickly guitars (Cognitive Dissident) and Johnson's desiccated baritone vying with electric piano smudges, horns, upright bass and upright piano."
-Daniel Dylan Wray of Uncut praised Johnson's vocals and the production but felt "When Johnson tackles bigger, broader, societal and political issues, though, things don't quite hit with the same punch, clarity or warmth." concluding, "Regardless of a few wrong turns, it's wonderful to have such a natural songwriting talent as Johnson back on record again.
+James McNair of Mojo called it "Sustenance for anyone who feels popular music currently lacks political/philosophical engagement, the The's first studio album in 25 years finds Matt Johnson updating his ever-pointed ruminations on Perfidious Albion/our hot rails to hell."
+He concluded "It's not pretty, per se, but Ensoulment has a dark, elegiac beauty, suitably sickly guitars (Cognitive Dissident) and Johnson's desiccated baritone vying with electric piano smudges, horns, upright bass and upright piano."
+Daniel Dylan Wray of Uncut praised Johnson's vocals and the production, but added "When Johnson tackles bigger, broader, societal and political issues, though, things don't quite hit with the same punch, clarity or warmth."
+He concluded "Regardless of a few wrong turns, it's wonderful to have such a natural songwriting talent as Johnson back on record again.
 It's just a shame he doesn't always seem to realise that the most interesting soul he could mine here is his own."